myConsciousness/atproto.dart/packages/bluesky_cli/example/README.md

-  blocks               Show the blocked users. create-generator     Create a generator. create-list          Create a list. delete               Delete a specific contents from repository. feed                 Show the feed of specific actor. feed-generator       Show the specific feed generator.
+  blocks               Show the blocked users. create-generator     Create a generator. create-list          Create a list. custom-feed          Show the custom feed from specific generator. delete               Delete a specific contents from repository. feed                 Show the feed of specific actor. feed-generator       Show the specific feed generator.